zowe/zowe-explorer-vscode/docs/early-access/v3/Extenders.md

 - Removed support for v1 Profiles
 - Updated supported VS Code engine to 1.79.0
 - Drop support for Theia IDE
+- Removed the `zowe.jobs.zosJobsOpenSpool` command in favor of using `vscode.open` with a spool URI.
+- Removed the `zowe.ds.ZoweNode.openPS` command in favor of using `vscode.open` with a data set URI.
+- Removed the `zowe.uss.ZoweUSSNode.open` command in favor of using `vscode.open` with a USS URI.

 ## Removal of deprecated APIs from Extensibility API for Zowe Explorer